Glavo/japp/docs/introduce.md

 My ambition is to make it the standard way of distributing Java programs.

-The official strong recommendation of jlink makes me feel uneasy.
+The official strong recommendation of jlink makes me feel uneasy:

+I want to be able to download a single program file of a few hundred KB to a few MB, rather than a compressed package of a few hundred MB; <br/>
+I want to avoid having dozens of JVMs and Java standard libraries on disk; <br/>
+I want to be able to easily get programs that work on Linux RISC-V 64 or FreeBSD.

+For me, the most serious problem among them is that jlink hurts the cross-platform capabilities of programs in the Java world.

 Think about it, in a world dominated by jlink and jpackage, who cares about users of niche platforms like FreeBSD, AIX, and Linux RISC-V 64?